The Best Gig Apps: Explore Top Platforms by Skill Set

 Creative gig platforms

 Creators can set up digital storefronts for customers and clients to shop.
 Sell whatever you want to make or accept custom requests.
 You can run your own small business selling your art.
-If you sell physical goods, keep in mind that you'll need to package and ship them out to your customers in a timely fashion.
+If you sell physical goods, keep in mind that you'll need to package and ship them out to your customers in a timely manner.

 Etsy